 - You can use our website without accepting, but this will limit your user experience and prevent us from offering you all our content or information

 - It is possible to use some of our products and apps as a guest user without logging in

-- You can select “no”.
-However, if you do so, simple settings and preferences will not be saved
+- You may select No; however, in doing so, some simple user settings and preferences will not be saved

-- Disabling cookie tracking can usually be found under Settings/ Advanced Settings > Privacy & Security
+- Disabling cookie tracking can usually be found under your web browser's default settings (Settings/ Advanced Settings > Privacy & Security)

-- Because each browser is slightly different you should refer to a specific browser's own help documentation or privacy documentation for detailed instructions where available
+- Because each web browser is slightly different you should refer to a specific browser's own user guides or help documentation for detailed instructions where available

-– Each browser has its own privacy and cookie settings – disabling cookies in one browser will not disable cookies when using another web browser
+- Since each web browser has its own privacy and cookie settings. disabling cookies in one browser will not disable cookies when using another web browser